What is email archiving?

 But there are reasons for caution when considering a cloud email archive.
 First is the issue of cost relative to the level of in-house management users must handle.
 Keep in mind that a managed service provider essentially leases hard disk space in a multi-tenant data center.
 Responsibility for managing the archive itself rests mostly with the user.

 Additional fees may be charged for specialized services such as e-discovery sorting or consulting on which regulations may apply to content.

 As with any vendor, it's important to get clarity regarding the service-level agreement.
 It should specify how quickly the data must be restored from the cloud, compensation if the vendor fails to meet its obligations and contingencies for data should the vendor go out of business.
 Encryption, data residency and the Payment Card Industry Data Security Standard bear attention as well.

 Email archiving tools

-There are numerous email archiving products available, ranging from services integrated in backup software suites to storage management tools provided by storage array vendors.
-The following list is not exhaustive, but it highlights some notable vendors and products geared for email archiving and migration.
+There are numerous email archiving products available, including services integrated in backup software suites and storage management tools provided by storage array vendors.
+The following list is not exhaustive, but it highlights some notable vendors and products geared for email archiving and migration:

 - Acronis Cyber Protect Home Office.

 - Dell SourceOne.

 - Microsoft Exchange Online Archiving.